Tax Consequences of Borrowing From a Retirement Plan

 Q. What about interest on other plan loans, such as a defined benefit plan?
 Is it deductible?

 A. The chances are better.
 Let's say you pay interest on a loan from a qualified retirement plan that's not a 401(k) or 403(b) plan, such as a defined benefit pension plan or a garden-variety company profit-sharing plan.
 In most cases, the general interest expense rules for individual taxpayers explained above apply to you.
 Under those rules, you may or may not be able to deduct the interest, depending on how you spent the borrowed money.

 However, there's an exception.
 You cannot deduct any interest on a plan loan if you are a key employee of the employer that sponsors the retirement plan in question.

-You are if any of the following three descriptions fits:
+A. You are if any of the following three descriptions fits

 - You own more than 5% of the company that employs you.
 You must count both your direct ownership percentage, plus indirect ownership under the so-called attribution rules, which are complicated.

-- You own more than 1% of the company and receive annual compensation above $185,000 in 2020 ($180,000 in 2019).
+- You own more than 1% of the company and receive annual compensation above $185,000 in 2021 (or 2020).
 Once again, you must count your direct ownership percentage, plus indirect ownership under complicated attribution rules.